mmatyas/pegasus-docs/docs/user-guide/platform-android.md

 ### Known emulators

 Here's an incomplete list of emulators that can open external files using `android.intent.action.VIEW`.
-If you think some some of the entries are incorrect, or you'd like to extend this list, feel free to open an Issue [here](https://github.com/mmatyas/pegasus-frontend/issues).
+If you think some of the entries are incorrect, or you'd like to extend this list, feel free to open an Issue [here](https://github.com/mmatyas/pegasus-frontend/issues).

 App name | Activity
 :--------|:---------